mapbox/vector-tile-spec/3.0/README.md

 A feature MAY contain a `tags` field.
 Feature-level metadata, if any, SHOULD be stored in the `tags` field.

-A feature MAY contain an `id` field.
+A feature MAY contain an `id` or `sting_id` field, but MUST NOT contain both.
 If a feature has an `id` field, the value of the `id` SHOULD be unique among the features of the parent layer.
+If a feature has a `string_id` field, the value of the `string_id` SHOULD be unique among the features of the parent layer.
+Numeric values in the `string_id` are not considered to be the same values as an integer `id` value.

 ### 4.3.
 Geometry Encoding